Faithful Low-Resource Data-to-Text Generation through Cycle Training: Annotation Guidelines

 \subsubsection{Annotation Interface for FP}

 The annotators may see two to three generations, and the annotators are asked to perform pairwise comparison and rank the generations by their grammar, structure, and coherence without considering information coverage and factual errors.
 The annotators should start with 1 for the highest-ranked/most-fluent text of the generations within the batch.
 Ranking tie is permitted, but note this is a ranking task, so the annotators will need to check the numbers in a normal ranking manner.
-If the annotators see two generations [A, B], and A is better than B, then the annotators should select 1 for A and 2 for B instead of 3 for B. If the annotators see three generations [A, B, C], and A is identical to B, B is better than C, then the annotators should select 1 for A, 1 for B, 3 for C instead of 2 for C. See Figure \ref{interface_3} for a screenshot of the annotation interface for FP.
+If the annotators see two generations [A, B], and A is better than B, then the annotators should select 1 for A and 2 for B instead of 3 for B. If the annotators see three generations [A, B, C], and A is identical to B, B is better than C, then the annotators should select 1 for A, 1 for B, 3 for C instead of 2 for C. See Fi-